-Fixing a UX defect after launch costs up to 100 times more than fixing it during the design phase.
-That single number, sourced from IBM Systems Institute research, is the financial case for treating UX as engineering infrastructure, not decoration.
-A 1-second load delay cuts conversions by 20%.
-A 0.1-second improvement lifts retail conversions by 8.4%.
-Users form a visual opinion in 50 milliseconds, and 94% of first impressions are design-driven.
+Fixing a UX defect after launch costs up to 100 times more than catching it in the design phase.
+That single number, sourced from IBM Systems Institute research, is the entire financial case for investing in UX upfront.
+A one-second page load delay cuts conversions by 20%.
+A 0.1-second improvement lifts retail conversions by 8.4% and travel conversions by 10.1%.
+Users form a visual opinion of your interface in 50 milliseconds, and 94% of first impressions are design-related.
 These are not soft metrics.
-They are revenue levers with published multipliers.
+They are revenue figures with direct engineering implications.

 [READ ORIGINAL →]